Quality multidisciplinary care

 Following the transplant, the patient returns home and remains under close, extended follow-up by the Post-BMT Clinic.
 During this recovery period, the patient is monitored for successful acceptance of the transplant, tracked for immune system recovery, and treated for potential complications.

 The Pediatric Bone Marrow Transplantation Unit is recognized by the European Group for Blood and Marrow Transplantation (EBMT) as an international BMT center for bone marrow transplantation from familial as well as non-familial donors and for autologous transplant.
+The Pediatric BMT service is also authorized to publish research in international medical journals.

 Patient's family members receive warm assistance in a supportive, comfortable environment by expert clinical, educational, and psychosocial staff.